What is Nursing?

-- Demonstrate awareness of and responsiveness to the larger context and system of health care and the ability to call on system resources to provide care that is of optimal quality and value.
+- Demonstrate awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal quality and value.

 - Use information and technology to communicate, manage knowledge, mitigate error, and support decision-making.

 - Identify, evaluate, and use the best current evidence coupled with clinical expertise and consideration of patients’ preferences, experience, and values to make practice decisions.